Skip to main content

 Health Department

-The Independence Health Department is moving from City Hall (111 E Maple Avenue) to Independence Municipal Commons (20201 E Jackson Drive - 2nd Floor) in March 2026.
+The Independence Health Department moved from City Hall (111 E Maple Avenue) to Independence Municipal Commons (20201 E Jackson Drive - 2nd Floor) in March 2026.

-- Last day of operations at City Hall is Tuesday, March 3, 2026.
+• Last day of operations at City Hall was Tuesday, March 3, 2026.

-- First day of operations at Independence Municipal Commons (IMC) is Wednesday, March 4, 2026.
+• First day of operations at Independence Municipal Commons (IMC) was Wednesday, March 4, 2026.

 Please call ahead and check with staff before visiting either location: 816-325-7803.